dive-into-machine-learning/dive-into-machine-learning/README.md

 **My takeaway:** if you use machine learning to benefit your users, you must understand your users.
 You must understand *which kind* of user you're trying to benefit.
 Without the right measurement, you can't optimize your users' experiences.

-### Machine Learning in InfoSec and AppSec
+### Machine Learning in Internet Security

-There was a great BlackHat webcast on this topic, [Secure Because Math: Understanding Machine Learning-Based Security Products.](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html) Slides are [there](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html), [video recording is here.](https://attendee.gotowebinar.com/recording/80449431422110210)
+There was a great BlackHat webcast on this topic, [Secure Because Math: Understanding Machine Learning-Based Security Products.](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html) Slides are [there](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html), [video recording is here.](https://attendee.gotowebinar.com/recording/80449431422110210) Equally relevant to InfoSec and AppSec.

 ## Big Data?